The Chambers Plan History

 In 1983, Johnston Group Inc. was appointed by the CCICC to manage, market and administer the Chambers Plan.
 Understanding the ever-changing group benefits market, Johnston Group has successfully introduced various benefits and services, adhering to their commitment to keep the Plan competitive and contemporary.

-One of Canada's leading group insurance administrators, Johnston Group has more than $600 million in premiums under its administration, and over 30 years of experience.
+One of Canada's leading group insurance administrators, Johnston Group has more than $750 million in premiums under its administration, and 40 years of experience.
 Johnston Group is a platinum member of the Canada's Best Managed Companies, having held the Best Managed distinction every year since 2001.

-The country’s leading business awards program, sponsored by Deloitte, CIBC Commercial Banking, Canadian Business, Queen’s School of Business, and Toronto Stock Exchange, recognizes excellence in privately-owned and managed Canadian companies.
+The country’s leading business awards program, sponsored by Deloitte, CIBC Commercial Banking, Salesforce, TMX, and The Globe and Mail, recognizes excellence in privately-owned and managed Canadian companies.